Event schedule

 Cut off times

-Sunrise is at 6.03am and sunset 6.05pm with darkness descending around 6.30pm.
-Being the first year and with Athlete Safety our No.1 priority we want to bring the majority of the field home before dark!
+Sunrise is at 5.53am and sunset 5.54pm with darkness descending around 6.30pm.
+Athlete Safety is our No.1 priority and we want to bring the majority of the field home before dark!
 Please refer to the individual event pages for specific cut off times.

 Back to top